Al-Azhar University: Saladin

-In the 12th century, following the overthrow of the Isma'ili Fatimid dynasty, Saladin (the founder of the Sunni Ayyubid Dynasty) converted Al-Azhar to a Shafi'ite Sunni center of learning.
+In the 12th century, following the overthrow of the Isma'ili Fatimid dynasty, Saladin (the founder of the Sunni Ayyubid dynasty) converted Al-Azhar to a Shafi'ite Sunni center of learning.
 Therefore, "he had all the treasures of the palace, including the books, sold over a period of ten years.
 Many were burned, thrown into the Nile, or thrown into a great heap, which was covered with sand, so that a regular "hill of books" was formed and the soldiers used to sole their shoes with the fine bindings.
-The number of books said to have disposed of varies from 120,000 to 2,000,000."
+The number of books said to have been disposed of varies from 120,000 to 2,000,000."
 Abd-el-latif delivered lectures on Islamic medicine at Al-Azhar, while according to legend the Jewish philosopher Maimonides delivered lectures on medicine and astronomy there during the time of Saladin though no historical proof has corroborated this.

 Saladin introduced the college system in Egypt, which was also adopted in Al-Azhar.
 Under this system, the college was a separate institution within the mosque compound, with its own classrooms, dormitories and a library.

 Mamluks

 Under the Mamluks, Al-Azhar gained influence and rose in prestige.

 The Mamluks established salaries for instructors and stipends for the students and gave the institution an endowment.
 A college was built for the institution in 1340, outside of the mosque.
 In the late 1400s, the buildings were renovated and new dormitories were built for the students.

 During this time Cairo had 70 other institutions of Islamic learning, however, Al-Azhar attracted many scholars due to its prestige.
-The famed Ibn Khaldun taught at Al-Azhar starting in 1383.
+Ibn Khaldun taught at Al-Azhar starting in 1383.

 During this time texts were few and much of the learning happened by students memorizing their teachers' lectures and notes.
-In fact, blind young boys were enrolled at Al-Azhar in the hopes that they could eventually earn a living as teachers.
+Blind young boys were enrolled at Al-Azhar in the hopes that they could eventually earn a living as teachers.